The Effects of Substance Abuse on Oral Health

 It is not uncommon for highly decayed teeth to be removed entirely—this may lead to dental implants, bridges, or dentures.
 Dentists can also recommend cosmetic treatments, such as veneers.

-Dr. Vineet Sidhu, Author
+Dr. Vineet Sidhu

 Dr. Vineet Sidhu has over 28 years of experience in dentistry.
-She enjoys dentistry and is always willing to go that extra length and be proud of a job well done.
+She strongly believes dental prevention is better than dental correction.

 ""